 In addition to the possibility of an order cancelling a CPL, a defendant may be in a position to legitimately exert pressure on the CPL filer which can, potentially, accomplish the same objective.

-Finally, defendants should consider the possibility of filing a counterclaim for abuse of process for the wrongful filing of a CPL.
-Again, the idea is, that where the facts allow, to make the plaintiff think twice about the wisdom of maintaining its CPL in the face of potential liability should the litigation continue.
+Finally, defendants should consider whether a counterclaim is available to claim damages for abuse of process for the wrongful filing of a CPL.
+Again, where the facts allow, a counterclaim may help encourage a plaintiff to think twice about the wisdom of maintaining its CPL in the face of potential liability should the litigation continue.
 I will consider this tort further, below.

 Perceived Motivation of the CPL Filer